kevoreilly/CAPEv2/docs/book/src/usage/monitor.rst

 Practical examples
 ==================

-* Those examples can be ourdated, but to get an idea is more than enough
+* Those examples can be outdated, but to get an idea is more than enough

 .. code-block:: bash